NoamYehuda/Hangman/README.md

 Live Link: https://noam-hangman.netlify.app/

 If you want to download this file you need to run "npm install" to get the node modules folder.

+This Hangman game was crated with JavaScript, HTML, CSS, Webpack, Babel.